ctnava/rxtechnotes/1_law.md

 Notes on general duties and laws to follow for pharmacy technicians.

-## Scope of Practice
+## Personnel in the Pharmacy

+### Pharmacy Clerk/ Assistant

+Clerks are unlicensed personnel that focus on customer service and store operations.
+They typically only require a high school diploma & On-the-Job training.
+Their scope generally includes:

+- **Customer Service**: Greet customers, answering phone calls, taking medication orders or prescriptions
+- **Data Entry**: Entering patient information and insurance details into the pharmacy system
+- **Inventory Management**: Stocking shelves, checking inventory levels, receiving shipments
+- **Payment Processing**: Collecting payment from customers
+- **Administrative Tasks**: Filing patient records, organizing paperwork

+### Pharmacy Technicians

 Pharmacists rely on pharmacy technicians as support staff to assist with essential tasks that do not require the doctor's skill or expertise.
+These people require state licensure at a minimum and occasionally require national certification.
 A technician's general scope of practice generally includes:

-- collecting patient information to build electronic profiles
-- receiving prescriptions or medication orders from prescribers
+- **Filling Prescriptions**: Receive and process prescriptions or medication orders, occasionally calculating and measuring out the correct amount of medication
-- filling medications in accordance with those prescriptions
+- **Labeling Medications**: Packaging and labeling medications with instructions for patient use
-- compounding medications made to order for individual care
-- ordering medication to replenish inventory
-- retrieving expired or recalled medication for inventory control
+- **Processing Insurance Claims**: Assist with billing and insurance claims as well as processing patient payments
+- **Compounding Medications**: Prepare sterile and non-sterile medications, such as those used for cancer treatments or oral suspensions
+- **Collecting Patient Information**: Enter patient information, including prescriptions into a computer system
-- referring patients to the pharmacist for counsel
+- **Maintaining Inventory**: Track inventory stock levels, alerting the pharmacist to shortages

+### Pharmacist

+Pharmacists are the final authority on prescriptions and patient counseling.
+They are required to have a Doctorate of Pharmacy (PharmD) degree and state licensure through the NAPLEX & MPJE.
+They are responsible for:

+- **Reviewing Filled Prescriptions & Labels**: to ensure accuracy, appropriateness, & clarity
+- **Educating Patients**: on how to take prescription & Over-the-Counter medications, including dosage and explaining potential side effects
+- **Checking for Drug Interactions**: between medications on a patient's profile and monitoring medication history to identify potential issues
+- **Administering Certain Vaccinations**: depending on local regulations
+- **Performing Basic Health Screenings**: like blood pressure checks in some situations

+### Pharmacist Interns

+Pharmacist Interns are pharmacists in training.
+They are required to be enrolled in a PharmD program and have an internship license.
+Under the supervision of a pharmacist, they:

+- **Interact with Patients**: by taking detailed medication histories, verify patient information against prescriptions, and answer basic drug information questions from patients
+- **Prepare Medications**: Count and package medications according to prescriptions, label containers accurately, mix certain drug preparations
+- **Perform Administrative Tasks**: like entering prescription data on computers, check inventory levels, perform price checks on medications, and maintain pharmacy records

 ## Compliance with the Law

-Technicians are required to follow *state* & *federal* laws while working under the supervision of pharmacists.
+Technicians & other personnel are required to follow *state* & *federal* laws while working under the supervision of pharmacists.
 Technicians that fail to observe relevant law are punished alongside their supervising pharmacist.

 ### Regulatory Bodies